Top 5 Nutritional Benefits of Chicken Broth

 However, store-bought chicken broth can be just as nutritious as the homemade stuff.
 It all depends on the brand.

-Kettle & Fire’s bone broth is slow simmered for over 12 hours, helping extract all the nutrients your body needs.
-It’s also made with only organic ingredients and sustainably-raised, grass-fed animals.
+Kettle & Fire’s bone broth is slow simmered for over 12 hours, helping extract the nutrients your body needs.
+It’s made with organic ingredients and sustainably-raised, grass-fed animals.

 How to Consume More Chicken Broth